BigDataWUR/AgML-CY-Bench/data_preparation/crop_statistics_DEU/README.md

 **Date Published**: 17/11/2023

-## Data access API
-Not available.

 ## Provenance
-The dataset available via OpenAgrar is peer reviewed in 2023 and will be maintained.
+The dataset was peer reviewed in 2023 and will be maintained according to the authors.

 # License
 CC-BY 4.0